nevendyulgerov/documents/ammo.md

     .node('render', (target, html) => target.insertAdjacentHTML('beforeend', html));
 ```

 `Note:` The .overwrite() methods works just as .configure() - it gives access to the 'node' method.
-Each node defined under an .overwrite() will overwrite an existing node with the same node under the same node family.
+Each node defined under an .overwrite() will overwrite an existing node with the same name under the same node family.

 `Note:` You cannot re-define nodes.
 The .configure('nodeFamily').node('nodeName') API will not allow you to replace existing nodes.
 The only way to reassign a node is by using the .overwrite() method.